aerospike-community/aerospike-collectd/README.md

 Aerospike plugin for collectd.

 Version 1.0 is not compatible with previous 0.x releases due to metrics being renamed.
-For the older releases.
-Please see the "master" branch.

 Install
 =======